Korean Soy Sauce Quail Eggs

 1. Cook Quail Eggs.
 Cover quail eggs with cold water.
 Bring to a boil and simmer for 4 minutes.

 2. Chill Quail Eggs.
-Transfer to an ice water bath.
-Rest for 5 minutes, until cold.
+Transfer to a medium bowl with cold water and ice, or an ice water bath.
+Chill for 5 minutes until cold.
 Peel eggs.

 3. Make soy sauce marinade.
 In a glass jar or Tupperware container, mix ingredients together.
 Add peeled eggs to the marinade.
 Rest for 24 hours or overnight.